 As the Covid pandemic continues to affect businesses and nonprofits, online fundraising ideas have dominated the activities of many organizations.

-Here’s a list of 17 online fundraising ideas for your nonprofit in 2021:
+Here’s a list of 17 online fundraising ideas for your nonprofit:

 Text to give is one of the fastest-growing online fundraising ideas.
 Larger organizations with well-known brand names have benefitted from this type of campaign for years.
 As the popularity of this type of campaign has grown, it is becoming a big help to churches and political campaigns because it is an easy way to reach your donor base over and over.